ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 Each tcpcrypt session is associated with a unique session ID; the value of which is derived from the current shared secret used for the session.
 This can be cached and used to later resume a session.
-Willingness to resume a session is signaled within the TEP negotiation option during the TCP handshake.
+Willingness to resume a session is signaled within the TCP-ENO negotiation option during the TCP handshake {{I-D.ietf-tcpinc-tcpeno}}.
 Session identifiers are rotated each time they are resumed.
 Sessions may also be re-keyed if the natural AEAD limit is reached.

 tcpcrypt only encrypts the data portion of a TCP packet.
 It does not encrypt any header information,